youenchene/blitzbasic2-experiment/README.md

-# Blitz Basic 2  Expérimentation
+# Blitz Basic 2 Experimentation

 All source can be compiled with Blitz Basic 2 - I suggest [Ultimate Blitz Basic 2.1]([Source](1-background-with-rainbowcopper.bba)).